 It’s been mooted for a while now that the data generated by wearable tech can be the key to transforming health.
-The ability to measure activity, blood pressure, sleep and stress levels and for doctors to monitor health and treatment from afar could well be the key to self-management of our own health.
+The ability to measure activity, blood pressure, sleep, and stress levels and for urgent care and emergency doctors to monitor health and treatment from afar could well be the key to self-management of our own health.

 The key to self-management, however, can be good habits and, while it may seem rather low-tech, the answer to that may lie in apps as much as data.
 Apps that can prompt ‘good’ behaviour can be transformational in helping people make the small changes that can make all the difference:

 Ignore the daft name, this can make you buy better food, and the benefits of that are obvious.Its has the ability to scan a database of supermarket products to help you get the most from your meals, with a rating system that helps you worry about calories slightly less and nutrition slightly more.